International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 It is an error for a provider to send a `ContractNegotiationEventMessage` with an eventType `ACCEPTED` to the consumer.

-Note that contract events are not intended for propagation of [Agreement](../model/terminology.md#agreement) state after a contract negotiation has entered a terminal state.
-It is considered an error for a consumer or provider to send a contract negotiation event after the negotiation state machine has entered a terminal state.
+Note that [Contract Negotiation](#ack---contractnegotiation) events are not intended for propagation of [Agreement](../model/terminology.md#agreement) state after a [Contract Negotiation](../model/terminology.md#contract-negotiation) has entered a terminal state.
+It is considered an error for a consumer or provider to send an event after the [Contract Negotiation's](../model/terminology.md#contract-negotiation) state machine has entered a terminal state.

 A `ContractNegotiationEventMessage` must contain a `consumerPid` and a `providerPid`.